marcpaterno/spack_retreat/plan-for-standard-builds.md

 Pull requests will not be accepted if they do not pass this CI testing.
 Note that this is necessary, but not sufficient, for accepting a pull request.

+[CHG 2024-07-11 005]: # (We should document the actual PR requirements (where?) and ensure they are kept up to date with the technical implementation of same as they evolve.)

 2. If the CI for LArSoft is passed, then the CI for each LArSoft experiment is run.
 If any of the experiment CI systems fail, the PR will be rejected.
 Is the responsibility of whoever submitted the PR to fix the failure.

+[CHG 2024-07-11 006]: # (In order for this to be reasonable, the version of experiment software used must be "known good" against the LArSoft version (e.g. `develop`) that the PR is based on.
+In the case of `develop`, who is responsible for that?)

 3. It is the responsibility of each experiment to maintain their CI system by keeping the branches of the repositories they use for development up-to-date with the most recent release of LArSoft.
 If an experiment does not keep their CI up-to-date with the most recent release of LArSoft then their CI system will be (perhaps temporarilty) removed from the workflow of the CI system used to verify new PRs in LArSoft.
 It can be re-enabled in the workflow as soon as the experiment updates their code to work with the most recent release of LArSoft.

+[CHG 2024-07-11 007]: # (How do we verify PRs in the case where no experiment software is currently compliant?
+Who is responsible for bringing experiment software (back) into compliance and how do we avoid it being SciSoft team since we need it mor ethan they do?)